DhirajMahadik/chat-application/README.md

 # Getting Started with Create React App

-BACKEND OF THIS APPLICATIN 👉 https://github.com/DhirajMahadik/todo_backend.git
+BACKEND OF THIS APPLICATION 👉 https://github.com/DhirajMahadik/todo_backend.git

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).